 If your budget isn’t much of an issue or you’d prefer a luxury destination, Zurich in December is amazing.

-Zurich is especially great if you love to travel for food.
+Zurich is an especially great choice if you love to travel for food.

 You can get takeaway meals or picnic-style supplies at the fantastic Markthalle im Viaduct or one of many delicious bakeries and chocolate shops like John Baker and Vollenweider Chocolatier.